How to declutter your house quick and easy so you aren’t spending a whole month on it.

 Here are a few tips.

-But the smaller rooms and closets, you should pull EVERYTHING out and restart.
+In the smaller rooms and closets, though, you should pull EVERYTHING out and restart.

 It’s super important to look at that room or closet like you are just moving in.
 If you just were looking at it for the first time, how would you set it up?
 I guarantee you that you wouldn’t just take all of your things and dump it in.